layilin/SP23-33852/_texts/sc-page128.md

 - And such the numerous tribes, that skirt the shore,
 - From rapid Volta to the distant Rey.
 [65]

-- BUT, planter, from what coast foe'er they sail,
+- BUT, planter, from what coast soe'er they sail,
 - Buy not the old: they ever sullen prove;
 - With heart-felt anguish, they lament their home;
 - They will not, cannot work; they never learn